cmongis/imagejfx-tutorials/README.md

 #### Exercise 1

-Create a Maven project with Netbeans (Not a JavaFX project) and add the libraries ControlsFX and scijava-common as dependancy.
+Create a Maven Java Application project with Netbeans and add the libraries ControlsFX and scijava-common as dependancy.

 ### Github

 Github allows us to share code modification among a group of people.
 It's fairly used in the project.

-For github, introduction, the internet is full of them.
+For Github introduction, the internet is full of them.
 I would advice you to have a deep understanding of the concepts **commit**, **branch** and **checkout**.
 You should be able to tell exactly what happen during each of these processes.
-A lot of time can be lost because of misunderstanding of the Git machinery, making he team spend more time trying to recover lost changes and conflicted files.
+A lot of time can be lost because of misunderstanding of the Git machinery, making he team spend more time trying to recover lost changes and solve conflicts.

 #### Exercise 2